Additive normal tempered stable processes for equity derivatives and power law scaling: Model selection and robustness tests

 We analyze the term structure of these higher-order moments observed in our dataset adopting the same procedure of \citet{konikov2002option}.
 For both indices, we observe a linear behavior of skewness and kurtosis w.r.t. the squared root of the maturity as shown in Figure \ref{figure:NIGSP} in the NIG case.
 In the Figure, we have plotted also the confidence interval chosen equal to two times the standard deviation, respectively, of the skewness and the kurtosis (cf. Appendix B for the methodology adopted to obtain these standard deviations).

 The statistical test is simple.
-We perform a linear regression statistical analysis of the higher moments behavior w.r.t. $\sqrt{t}$: we reject the null hypothesis of no slope in all of the cases that we analyzed (both indices and both tempered stable models; that is, NIG and VG) with p-values of the order of $10^{-16}$.
+We perform a linear regression statistical analysis of the higher moments behavior w.r.t. the square root of the time to maturity $\sqrt{T}$: we reject the null hypothesis of no slope in all of the cases that we analyze (both indices and both tempered stable models; that is, NIG and VG) with p-values of the order of $10^{-16}$.
 Similar results hold in all ATS cases.

-The other statistical test aims to verify the adequacy of Additive processes obtained through Additive subordination \citep{li2016Additive} in volatility surface calibration.
+The other statistical test aims to verify the adequacy of additive processes obtained through additive subordination \citep{li2016Additive} in volatility surface calibration.
 As already mentioned the ATS process, when ${\hat \eta}_\theta$ is equal to a constant $\bar{\eta}$, falls within this class.